 I didn’t try out all these platforms, but if you are about to investigate sales training games and gamification tools, this list is a good starting point.
 And here are 7 Things About Sales Enablement You Need to Know.

 At Float, we have expertise in the design of games for mobile learning.
-Please contact us if you need assistance in this area.
+Please contact us if you need help in this area.

 Latest posts by Gary Woodill (see all)